A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Introduction

 The rest of the article is organized as follows.
-In Section \ref{sec:probDef}, we review the concepts of control invariance and CBFs, extending these notions to systems with disturbances, which leads to the definitions of robust control invariance and robust CBFs.
-Additionally, we provide a geometric interpretation of robust control invariant sets, which is used in the subsequent analyses throughout the paper.
-In Section \ref{sec:FRT_RCI}, we introduce the definitions of forward reachable tubes and present an analysis of their application to robust control invariant sets.
-In Section \ref{sec:FRT_CBF}, we detail the Hamilton-Jacobi formulation of the FRT discussed in Section \ref{sec:FRT_RCI} and establish a connection to CBFs.
-Section \ref{sec:discussion} offers a comparison between our formulation and reachability formulations from prior work that have been applied to characterize control invariant sets.
-Finally, we conclude the article with closing remarks and directions for future work in Section \ref{sec:conclusion}.
+In Section~\ref{sec:probDef}, we review the concepts of control invariance, CBFs, and backward reachability analysis for systems with disturbances.
+In Section~\ref{sec:FRT_RCI}, we introduce forward reachable tubes and present their relevance to robust control invariance.
+In Section~\ref{sec:FRT_CBF}, we detail the Hamilton-Jacobi formulation of the FRTs and establish a connection to CBFs.
+In Section~\ref{sec:frt-cbf-learning}, we propose a method for learning CBFs developed upon the theoretical properties in Sections~\ref{sec:FRT_RCI} and \ref{sec:FRT_CBF}.
+Section~\ref{sec:discussion} provides a discussion on how our work is distinguished from the reachability formulations in prior work.
+We conclude the article with closing remarks in Section~\ref{sec:conclusion}.